-Once I stopped trying to put their idea of love into my framework for living life and understood that this is how narcissists perceive their own worlds, I was able to stop waiting for my ex-boyfriend to answer questions he was never going to be able to answer or put them in terms that I could understand.
-He was never going to be able to do that because his answers could never fit into my paradigm.
+Once we stop trying to put their idea of love into our own framework for living life and understand that this is how narcissists perceive love, we can stop waiting for them to answer questions they are never going to be able to answer.
+They will never be able to answer them in terms that we will understand.
+Any answer they give will never fit into a framework we would understand.

-Some of my anxiety started to disappear as I stopped expecting him to ever act in a way that he was incapable of acting.
-It didn’t happen overnight, but with time, it sank in and then came grief and some of the other emotions associated with letting go.
+As I began to accept this, some of my anxiety started to disappear.
+I stopped expecting him to ever act in a way that he was incapable of acting.
+It didn’t happen overnight, but with time, it sank in.
+Then came grief and some of the other emotions associated with letting go.
 I stopped wanting something that was impossible.

-In PART II of this series on narcissists and love, I’ll address what love actually means to them by answering several common questions, such as what narcissists feel in relationships, why they hurt you if they love you so much, why they move on so quickly and several others.
+It began to open the door to answering so many more questions about narcissists and love, such as what narcissists feel in relationships, why they hurt you if they love you so much, why they move on so quickly and several others.

-Narcissists can love you, but it’s not what you think of as love.
+Narcissists can love you, but it’s not what we think of as love.

-What should you do with that information?
+Why is it important to consider whether narcissists can love you?
 Use it as the “a-ha moment” to start letting things fall into place to end the confusion about why it seems as if they love you, yet they act as if they don’t.
 You can stop wondering if their love was “real.”
 Their definition allows them to do things that you would never do.
-When they say they love you, they don’t mean the same thing that you do.
+This video helps to explain more about that.

 A Note on Types of Narcissists

-Not all narcissists are the same, and I explored the different types and distinguished between them in this article.
+Not all narcissists are the same, and I explored the different types of narcissists and distinguished between them in another article.
 It makes a difference when talking about whether they can experience love.

 Some narcissists can experience the biological emotion love and some narcissists cannot.

 Drs.
-Ross Rosenberg, Mark Ettensohn, and Elinor Greenberg, for example, highlight the difference between malignant narcissists, who also have some of the traits of Anti-Social Personality Disorder (ASPD), and the types of narcissists they treat who are on the Narcissistic Personality Disorder spectrum.
-They argue that the former is less capable of feeling love, however other narcissists can experience love.
+Ross Rosenberg, Mark Ettensohn, and Elinor Greenberg, for example, highlight the difference between malignant narcissists and narcissists lower on the Narcissistic Personality Disorder (NPD) spectrum.
+This type of narcissist also has some of the traits of Anti-Social Personality Disorder (ASPD).
+They argue that the former type is less capable of feeling love, however other narcissists can experience love.